C-Section Recovery: What to Expect Week by Week

 Common Symptoms to Monitor

-• Unusual discharge: Any foul-smelling or excessively heavy discharge from your incision site should be noted.
+• Unusual discharge: Foul-smelling or excessive discharge from your incision site needs to be checked.

 When to Seek Medical Attention

-Your well-being is a priority, and timely intervention can make a significant difference in your recovery.
-Additionally, consider joining PSI support resources for further guidance on postpartum recovery and mental health.
+Your well-being is a priority, and acting quickly can make a significant difference in how you recover.

 Severe Pain Indicators

-• Pain that worsens over time: If your discomfort escalates rather than improves, it’s a red flag.
+• Pain that worsens over time rather than gradually improving.

-• Pain with other concerning symptoms: Coupled pain with fever, excessive swelling, or changes in your incision site warrants immediate attention.
+• Pain combined with other symptoms like fever, swelling, or changes at your incision site.

 Signs of Infection